Marubini Cremonesi is a stuffed pasta the size of a chestnut.

 It’s the specialty of Cremona, the city of music, where they have always made violins.

-Cooks also use as an alternative to veal, pork sprinkled with white wine or “pistum” (Cremonese salami dough).
+Cooks also use as an alternative to veal and pork sprinkled with white wine or “pistum” (Cremonese salami dough).

 They cook and serve them in the three broths obtained using beef, pork, and hen.